- Why is Georgetown University in Qatar?

 Georgetown University practices "need-blind" admissions; an applicant's ability to meet college costs is not a criterion for admission.
 US citizens and permanent residents ('green card' holders) may be eligible for federally funded student loans, and should submit a FAFSA form to Georgetown University for consideration.

 There are high quality student residence halls (male-only and female-only) in Education City where students at the various universities may choose to live if they are coming in from elsewhere.
 Student residences are shared, furnished apartments including living room, dining room, bedrooms and kitchen.
 Each dormitory has a common area with television, computers, and local access telephone.
 Spaces do fill up; admitted applicants who are considering this housing option should contact the Qatar Foundation as soon as possible.
-Housing and meal costs for 2011-2012 total approximately $5,000 (QR 17,680), including a refundable damage deposit of ~$550 (QR 2,000).
+Housing costs for 2013-2014 total approximately $5,337 (QR 19,480), including a refundable damage deposit of $548 (QR 2,000) and a reservation fee of $274 (QR 1,000).
 There is no comprehensive meal plan; students may choose to purchase groceries and prepare meals in the dorm kitchens, eat subsidized meals in the subsidized cafterias (~$5/meal), or eat at any of a wide range of restaurants in Doha.

 Admission to SFS-Qatar is open to ALL qualified students.
 The current SFS-Qatar student population represents nearly 250 young women and men from about 50 different countries and five continents.